Gap Year Days 361 – 365

 The New Town has a modern grid layout with wide streets and grand architecture.
 The area is now home to many big name stores, shopping centres and trendy bars and restaurants.
 We had a quick look around before ducking into the Hard Rock Cafe for dinner, to warm up, and to tick another one off Simon’s list.

 Mons Meg is a huge,15th century cannon that is on display in the grounds of Edinburgh Castle.
 She was given her name because she was built in Mons.
 The cannon balls that were shot out of her weighed about 175kg and were over 50cm in diameter.
-Now she is fired once per year to start the fireworks display on Hogmanay (New Years Eve), but this is now done for show therefore no cannon balls are involved.
+She is fired just once per year, to start the fireworks display on Hogmanay (New Years Eve), but this is now done for show therefore no cannon balls are involved.

 Another curiosity of Edinburgh Castle is the dog cemetery.
 Here is where the regimental canines, either officers dogs or official mascots, have been buried since the rule of Queen Victoria.
 Luckily the mascots are no longer buried here, since the current one is a Shetland pony called Cruachan IV.